pkostic-dev/pkostic-dev/README.md

 ## Random facts

-I am fluent in three languages : English, French and Serbian.
+:globe_with_meridians: I am fluent in three languages : english, french, and serbian.
+I ❤️ Godot.
+:broken_heart: I don't usually use this many emojis.

 **:star: Random fun fact :star:**
 The average cruising airspeed velocity of an unladen European Swallow is roughly 11 meters per second, or 24 miles an hour.